Prowler (Marvel Comics): Hobie Brown

 When Peter Parker elevated Parker Industries into a global franchise with Spider-Man officially acting as a "bodyguard" as part of the All-New, All-Different Marvel branding, Hobie Brown is hired to act as Spider-Man in situations where the public would expect to see Peter and Spider-Man in the same place.
 Following the fight against Zodiac's Pisces Sect, Peter tells Hobie to change into his Prowler costume and that they'll retrieve the Webware together before Zodiac undoes his encryption.

 Before The Clone Conspiracy storyline and crossover, wanting to know more about New U Technologies, Peter sent Prowler to infiltrate.
 He ended up encountering Electro (Francine Frye).
 Prowler was chased around by Electro and was accidentally killed.
 In the aftermath, Doctor Rita Clarkson took Spider-Man to where some people that were subjected to the New U Technologies treatment were being held.
 The Prowler was among those people, as it turned out that he was not killed by Electro.
 Julia Carpenter later talks to the real Prowler, who just emerged from cryo-sleep, and tells him about his clone's actions.
 Hobie is then seen talking to Peter about his future, wondering which direction he will take.
 He then heads home, where he is last seen conflicted about his own identity.

 Hobie next attacks the F.E.A.S.T.
 Center, which was re-established by May Parker.
-He tells Spider-Man that he was investigating a crowdfunding group called Fairgray Pay after he funneled some money to help a sick friend, which never reached him, and broke into the center since it's almost wholly funded by the group.
+He tells Spider-Man that he was investigating a crowdfunding group called Fairgray Pay after he funneled some money to help a sick friend, which never reached him, and broke into the center since it is almost wholly funded by the group.
 He and Spider-Man break into the company's head office with help from Marnie, Peter's neighbor known also as The Rumor.
 After an intense battle, Spider-Man, Prowler and the Rumor escape, with help from Captain America.
 Prowler is left in his home after being knocked out from the fight.
 He later wakes up to find that Spider-Man managed to defeat the head of Fairgray Pay with help from Iron Man who bought the company and turned into a division of Stark Unlimited.
 During their conversation, Prowler is offered a job as the new head of Fairgray Pay, which he quickly accepts.

-During the "King in Black" storyline, Hobie Brown is shown to have taken up the alias of Hornet during the Symbiote invasion.
+During the "King in Black" storyline, Hobie is shown to have taken up the alias of Hornet during the Symbiote invasion.

-Second version
+During the "Gang War" storyline, Hobie as Hornet had heard about Aaron Davis' exploits as Prowler.
+He has him operate as Prowler again by giving him one of his Prowler costumes to find out what Hobgoblin has planned for Brooklyn.
+Hobie warns Aaron that if he slips up, he will repossess the Prowler identity.